francoischalifour/medium-zoom/README.md

 mediumZoom(selector?, options?)
 ```

-By default, the library attaches the zoom to all scaled images (via HTML or CSS properties).
 You can specify the zoomable images with a [CSS selector](http://www.w3schools.com/cssref/css_selectors.asp) and add [options](#options).

-Additionally, the selector can be an [HTML Element](https://developer.mozilla.org/en-US/docs/Web/API/Element), a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), an [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection) or an array of images.
+The selector can also be an [HTML Element](https://developer.mozilla.org/en-US/docs/Web/API/Element), a [NodeList](https://developer.mozilla.org/en-US/docs/Web/API/NodeList), an [HTMLCollection](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCollection) or an array of images.

 ```js
 // CSS selector